manfromexistence/dx-forge/CRATE_README.md

 <p align="center">
   <img width="460" src="../assets/dx.png">
   <br>
-  <code>dx</code> is a library for building interactive prompts on terminals.
+  <code>dx</code> is a library for enhancing development experience!.
 </p>

 It provides several different prompts in order to interactively ask the user for information via the CLI.
 With `dx`, you can use: